bayesandmarkov/deepscribe-coding-challenge/README.md

 npm install
 ```

-6. Create a `.env` folder in the project root, with the following variables:
+6. Create a `.env` file in the project root, with the following variables.
+You can also find an example under `docs\env.txt`:
 ```
 MONGO_URI=
 DB=